Prince of Persia: The Forgotten Sands: Development

 The Forgotten Sands began production at series developer and publisher Ubisoft prior to 2008, while production was ongoing on a series reboot.
 It began life as a video game tie-in with the movie adaptation of The Sands of Time.
-After the movie was delayed past its originally 2008 release, the team wanted more time to make a better game, but Ubisoft's publishing side wanted the game as soon as possible.
+After the film was delayed past its originally 2008 release, the team wanted more time to make a better game, but Ubisoft's publishing side wanted the game as soon as possible.
 With this in mind, the concept was reworked as a return to the Sands of Time continuity, serving as both a reboot of the series and a return to a well-liked part of the series.
 This approach allowed it to act as a counterpart to the 2008 reboot.
 Both Level Design Director Michael McIntyre and Animation Director Jan-Erik Sjovall described the project as something aimed at older Prince of Persia fans.
 The Forgotten Sands was also intended to win back players which had been "lost" to the God of War series, with the design focus being on its narrative and artistic design.

 The game was principally developed for PS3, 360, Windows, Wii, DS and PSP.
 Rather than a single version across all platforms, many of the versions were made to play to each platform's strengths and weaknesses.
 Further versions were developed for mobile and web browser.
 Each version of The Forgotten Sands was developed by different Ubisoft studios.
-The game was made an interqual set in the seven year gap between The Sands of Time and Warrior Within, showing some of the hardships endured by the Prince which caused his personality shift in the latter game.
+The game is set in the seven year gap between The Sands of Time and Warrior Within, showing some of the hardships endured by the Prince which caused his personality shift in the latter game.
 A recurring narrative theme across versions was the growth of the Prince into someone who would take responsibility as a leader.
 Due to sharing a similar chronological setting, all versions of the game used the same title.